dimohamdy/docxtemplater-cli/README.md

-docxtemplater-cli
+coverletter-cli
 =================

-This repository contains code for the docxtemplater-cli
+This repository contains code for the coverletter-cli

 Installation
 ------------